CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 We have collected ~11k records to train the model.
 If there are any more records, the library trainer will take forever to train the model.

 ### Model Selection
-We have tested the wide selection of models provided by this library, including "linear", "latent", "rnn", "3d".
+We have tested the wide selection of models provided by this library, including "linear", "latent", "**rnn**", "3d".
 The best for our track, with the focus on drivability and avoiding crossing lines and hitting boxes, is the **RNN** model.
 This model still blunders on our track, so we implemented the safety layer.
 Read further down for more details.